Create a teaming interest

 GovTribe matches you with vendors on the opposite side.
 Either side can send a teaming request to the other.
 The recipient sees the requester's anonymous profile, then accepts or declines.
 A conversation opens the moment the request is sent, so both vendors can message each other right away — anonymously, using public profile names.
 When the recipient accepts, both vendors see each other's company name and logo, and messaging continues in the same conversation with the revealed identities.

-Post your interest from the opportunity
+Post your interest from the record

 Choose how you want to participate.
 Pick Find Subcontractors if you intend to lead the bid and want subcontractors (a Prime interest).
 Pick Be a Subcontractor if you want to offer capabilities under another vendor's prime bid (a Sub interest).
 GovTribe matches you with vendors on the opposite side.